kenellorando/cadence-k8s/README.md

 If you want to run a real production radio stack, please use Cadence's default method with Docker Compose.
 If you don't have problems with this or just really love Cadence or Kubernetes, keep reading.

 ## Directory
-`base/` - Kubernetes resources defining generic Cadence Radio stack components.
+- `base/` - Kubernetes resources defining generic Cadence Radio stack components.
 You aren't going to change anything here.
-`overlay/` - User-modifiable deployment resources subdivided by environment.
-An `example` is provided for you to copy and modify.
+- `overlay/` - User-modifiable deployment resources subdivided by environment.
+An `example` environment is provided for you to copy and modify.

 # Start Here